How to use macOS Mojave Dark mode

 How to activate Dark Mode in Mojave

-Currently there’s now macOS Mojave dark mode shortcut, so the only way to activate dark mode is to use System Preferences.
+Currently, there’s no macOS Mojave dark mode shortcut, so the only way to activate dark mode is to use System Preferences.

 How to turn off Dark Mode in Mojave